zcsaqueeb/animix_auto/README.md

 ---

-## 🌟 **Version v1.1.4**
+## 🌟 **Version v1.1.5**

 ### **Updates**

-1. **New Feature**: AniMix bot now supports proxies!
-You can use HTTP proxies in the format:
+1. **Optimization**: Improved the gacha system for enhanced performance and user experience.
-   - http\://username\:password\@ip\:port
+2. **Optimization**: Refined the mission system to boost efficiency and stability.

-Now, each account session will use a different proxy dynamically, ensuring better anonymity and rotation support.
+3. **Optimization**: Upgraded the proxy system for smoother integration and better rotation support.

 Stay tuned for more updates! ✨